-The Olympus PEN E-P5 and the Leica D-LUX 5 are two digital cameras that were announced, respectively, in May 2013 and September 2010.
+The Olympus PEN E-P5 and the Leica D-LUX 5 are two enthusiast cameras that were announced, respectively, in May 2013 and September 2010.
 The E-P5 is a mirrorless interchangeable lens camera, while the D-LUX 5 is a fixed lens compact.
 The cameras are based on a Four Thirds (E-P5) and a 1/1.7-inch (D-LUX 5) sensor.
 The Olympus has a resolution of 15.9 megapixels, whereas the Leica provides 10 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 |15.9 MP, Four Thirds Sensor||10 MP, 1/1.7" Sensor|

 |3.0" LCD, 1037k dots||3.0" LCD, 460k dots|

 |9 shutter flaps per second||2.5 shutter flaps per second|

 |330 shots per battery charge||400 shots per battery charge|

 |122 x 69 x 37 mm, 420 g||110 x 65 x 43 mm, 271 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Olympus PEN E-P5 and the Leica D-LUX 5?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.